duncanhunter/Enterprise-Angular-applications-with-ngrx-and-nx/part-11-adding-nx-workspaces.md

 }
 ```

-do not forget the browser animations module
+* Do not forget the browser animations module for Materials dependency and the basic routes

+NOTE: When we re-use a module we need to manually configure the routing

+_**apps/admin-portal/src/app/app.module.ts**_

 ```ts
 @NgModule({